 Skip to content

-As a nutritional therapist I wouldn't recommend over-indulging on alcohol to anyone, however as a person who occasionally likes a fun evening as much as anyone else, I do know that even with the best of intentions, sometimes an evening ends up being just a little bit more ‘boozy’ than was intended.
+As a nutritional therapist I generally wouldn't recommend over-indulging on alcohol to anyone.
+However as a person who occasionally likes a fun evening as much as anyone else, I do know that even with the best of intentions, sometimes an evening ends up being just a little bit more ‘boozy’ than was intended.
 In this situation, a back-up plan seems like a good idea, something to limit the chances that you will be crawling out of bed the following morning with a headache, nausea and that overwhelming sense of fatigue that we all know too well.
 But, can a hang-over be avoided, and what actually causes the symptoms?
-According to Russian research, probiotics could be an effective part of any 'hangover prevention' plan.
+According to recent research by Russian scientists, probiotics could be an effective part of any 'hangover prevention' plan.

 Bifidobacteria are also known to help break down and detoxify acetaldehyde.
 By preventing the accumulation of this toxic by-product of alcohol metabolism, Bifidobacteria are thought to help prevent symptoms of a hangover.
-Naturopaths often recommend taking B.bifidusbefore going to bed, and again the following morning to reduce the severity of a hangover.
+Naturopaths often recommend taking Bifidobacterium bifidus before going to bed, and again the following morning to reduce the severity of a hangover.

 As you can see there are lots of simple steps that you can take to reduce the effects of drinking too much alcohol.
 The simplest of course, is not to over-do it in the first place, but if that doesn't sound like much fun, at least you know you can rely on a few natural remedies to help put the spring back in your step.

 How our gut health impacts on our general health is a fascinating topic.
 If you would like to read more on related topics, see: Gut Health - all you need to know or All about the microbiome.

 For more about the effects of the occasional 'tipple' you might like to read this fun article: Is wine a probiotic?.